rhortal/rhortal/README.md

 - 👋 Hi, I’m @rhortal.
 I've been coding since the 1980s and working in tech for over 20 years.
-- 👀 I’m interested in Home Automation, Self Hosting, Ansible and Product Management
+- 👀 I’m interested in Modern Full-stack, Home Automation, Self Hosting, Ansible and Product Management
 - 🌱 I’m currently learning Ansible and Docker
 - 💞️ I’m looking to collaborate on things to make Things smarter
 - 📫 How to reach me: [Hortal.com](https://hortal.com)